 e Put Sts in pairs and get them to ask and answer the questions in a.
 Encourage them to use friendly intonation and to react to their partner's answers.

-You could get some pairs to practise in front of the class.
+Have some of the pairs practice in front of the class.